 Beyond Beginner Workouts

-Reaching these two milestones should take about six months.
+Reaching these milestones takes about six months.
 After that you are able to switch to more evolved fitness plans, that target different muscle groups separately.
 Here is a suitable intermediate exercise plan.

 Don’t Forget Nutrition!

 For those of you who would like to hear all this summarized in a single video, here it is: